 - 1. Oversight and Approval.
 It is the duty of the Board to oversee the business affairs of the Company and to exercise sound and objective judgment for its best interest.
+It is responsible among others for the approval of corporate strategy and proactive oversight of strategy execution, setting up of the accountability and control systems and promotion of a culture of good conduct and business ethics, social responsibility and corporate governance.
 It relies on the President and other senior management in the competent and ethical operation of the Company on a day-to-day basis.
 Thus, it is the responsibility of the Board to monitor and oversee the performance of senior management in implementing the strategies, policies pertaining to major business activities and enterprise risks throughout the Company. - 2.
 High Ethical Standards in Doing Business.
 Our corporate governance practice adheres to five (5) basic principles of integrity, transparency, fairness, accountability and performance.
 It is the responsibility of the Board including the officers and staff to follow at all times the established governance policies and practices as these are put in place to protect the Company's reputation, assets and businesses.
-The Company has institutionalized the highest ethical standards through the strict implementation of the BDO Unibanks's Code of Conduct that addresses insider trading, dealing with external constituencies, potential conflict of interests, confidentiality and information security, protection and proper use of corporate assets and responsibility to report in case of violations.

-- 3. Annual Board and Executive Management Performance Evaluation.
+The Company has institutionalized the highest ethical standards through the strict implementation of the Company s's Code of Conduct and Business Ethics that addresses insider trading, dealing with external constituencies, potential conflict of interests, confidentiality and information security, protection and proper use of corporate assets and responsibility to report in case of violations. - 3.
+Annual Board and Executive Management Performance Evaluation.
 The Board, through the Corporate Governance Committee, shall undertake the evaluation of its performance as a collective body, its Committees and senior management to determine whether they are functioning effectively, pinpoint areas for improvement and ensure that the President is providing effective leadership to the Company.
-The Committee shall report the results of the self-assessment to the Board. - 4.
-Directors' Peer Evaluation.
+The Committee shall report the results of the self-assessment to the Board.

+- 4. Directors' Peer Evaluation.
 This is intended to encourage improved performance and effectiveness of directors by identifying areas that need improvement.
 Each director is requested to rate their colleagues on the Board using the prescribed rating scale and questions.
 The Corporate Governance Committee shall report also the results of the peer evaluations to the Board. - 5.
 Management Succession Planning.
 The Board, in coordination with the Corporate Governance Committee, shall ensure that the Company has in place an appropriate and updated succession planning for key executives to address emergency in the event of extraordinary circumstances and ensure continuity of operations.